xenzh/poor-mans-ql/README.md

 ## Performance

-Exceptional performance is not really a goal of this projects, so the benchmarks below are mostly useful for demonstrating and comparing complexities of different scenarios.
+Exceptional performance is not really a goal of this project, so the benchmarks below are mostly useful for demonstrating and comparing complexities of different scenarios.

 ```
 Running ./bench/pmql_bench